 One parent or guardian is invited to stay overnight at the bedside.
 Cots, sleep chairs and sleep sofas may be available for your comfort.
 For those families who have children in one of the Intensive Care Units, where family members cannot sleep at their child's bedside, some sleep rooms are available.
 Your child's nurse can help you sign up for a sleep room in this situation.

 If you're traveling to Children's Hospital from a distance and you or a family member needs a place to stay, you have many options available.
 We've provided information about many of the available options on our Where to Stay page.
 Each listing includes contact information and details that may be helpful in deciding where to stay.

 If your child is in a "single" room, you may use the bathroom shower.
 If your child's room does not have a shower, your child's nurse can direct you to a shower near the unit.

 If your child is in a "double" room, we ask that you do not use the shower in the room.
 Instead, please use the closest shower facilities, which your child's nurse can help you find.
-Parents may also use the shower in the Connelly Resource Center for Families on the eighth floor of the Main Campus.
+Parents may also use the shower in the Connelly Resource Center for Families on the eighth floor of the Philadelphia Campus.

 If your child requires an extended in-patient stay at Children's Hospital of Philadelphia, there are a variety of nearby accommodations available to your family.
 Visit our patient and visitor resources section for recommendations.

 Our Room Service meal program allows you and your child to choose what you want to eat and when you want it.
 Our host or hostess will deliver a room service menu to your child's room.
 Parents and guests are welcome to order a food tray along with their child, or visit one of our two cafeterias.
 We also offer other food services, including kosher options, coffee hours, convenience stores, vending machines and more.